 Hostels are a cheap form of accommodation, and so they are essential to backpackers and other budget travellers.
 More than that, they are a great place to meet fellow travelers while on the road, especially if you are backpacking solo.
-Here are our top hostel tips and tricks for having a great experience.
+Here are our top tips and tricks for staying in a hostel during your trip.
 It can even become your favorite way to travel!

 How to find a great hostel